 How much does it cost?

 The price ranges wildly for backpacking tents.
-The best 2-person tent for backpacking will cost between $40 and $150.
 The great thing about this size of the tent is that it’s cheaper than bigger tents.
 Because they’re light, they usually include simpler materials.
 The end result is that you don’t need to spend a lot of money on one of them.

 How We Reviewed